Orepap/Clust3D/README.md

 ```

 # INPUT FILES
-The software requires two files as input.
+TMDC requires two files as input.
 The first one is the data file which contains a table with the features and all the samples of the different time intervals and can be either a txt or a csv file.

 The second one, is an UTF-8 or ANSI format txt file, in which the correlation between the sample class labels, for which the clustering will take place, along with their corresponding samples in the different time intervals have to be specified.